Application Development in the Cloud: Components, Tips, and Tools

 Sidekick is a live application debugger for remote environments.
 It is built for end-to-end debugging and observability and removes the debugging burdens and enables developers to put tracepoints to the code which don’t break the execution but take snapshots.
 Then takes it to the next level by displaying the distributed trace visually.

 The best part of Sidekick's debugging method is that it removes the need for reproducing errors to understand the root causes of issues.
-Take your account and try Sidekick for free.
+Take your account and try Sidekick.